CDCgov/childhood-immunization-demand-calculator/README.md

 In this implementation, the demand function follows this logic:

-1. If a population is not "willing," it does not demand nirsevimab.
+1. If a population will not uptake, it does not demand nirsevimab.
 2. A "first eligibility" date is computed for each population.
    - If a population is born before the start of the RSV season, their first eligibility is the start of the RSV season.
    - If a population is born during the RSV season, their first eligibility is at birth.